-Psychedelic therapy can benefit individuals with PTSD, but can it also help couples better deal with this condition?
+Psychedelic therapy can benefit individuals with PTSD.
+Can MDMA therapy for couples also help loved ones better deal with this condition?
 Randy Lail enters MDMA-assisted psychotherapy treatment with his partner and participates in an MDMA study focused on couples.

 “After the division, the two parts of man, each desiring his other half, came together, and throwing their arms about one another, entwined in mutual embraces, longing to grow into one.”

 For more than a decade, Randy Lail cycled in and out of depression and anger issues.
 “I thought I was as normal as anybody else,” he recalled.
 “But it got worse as I got older, and I didn’t really understand what was happening.”

 The death of his father in 2000 exacerbated his emotional struggles.
 His work and family relationships began to spiral downward.
 In 2004, after a failed suicide attempt, he began to get his life back on track.
 He was able to focus back on work, involve himself in a church, and grow strong relationships with his wife and children.

 “The memories started pouring out, like somebody turned on a spigot.”